AugustUnderground/gace/README.md

 ### Action Spaces

-All actions spaces are _continuous_ and implemented with `gym.spaces.Box`.
+Action Spaces in `v0` and `v1` are _continuous_ and implemented with `gym.spaces.Box`.
 For further details, see the descriptions for specific environments.

 ### Variations